 8 Types Of Sour (Or Tart) Cherries That Beyond Your Ken

 Prunus cerasus is a group of sour cherries (or tart cherries).
-Their fruits are edible but have sour pulp with more acidic contents.
-Native to Southwest Asia and Europe, nowadays, they are mostly used in cooked dishes, from sweet to savory recipes.
+Their fruits are edible, though with a higher acidic content.
+Native to Southwest Asia and Europe, they are mostly used in cooked dishes, from sweet to savory recipes.

-Besides, sour cherries are very popular in Turkey.
-They were the number 1 sour cherry producer in 2012; the following are Russia, Poland, Ukraine, etc. In these countries, the locals also use these fruits as a good source to make syrup and use it for creating different drinks, liquors, or beers.
+Sour cherries are very popular in Turkey, Russia, the USA, Ukraine, etc. In these countries, locals also use these fruits as a good source to make syrup and use it for creating different drinks, liquors, or beers.

 Sour cherries have 2 main groups: Morello cherries and Amarelle cherries.
 What is the difference between these 2 big categories?
 And what are the cherry types in each group?
-The 8 below cultivars will tell you.
-Or you can check the table to have the quickest answer.
+Let’s check out the next section for the answer.

 What Is Morello Cherry, And How Many Types Are There?